jiedxu/psa-notebook/README.md

 ## Appendix

-The available Python packages in the `xeus-python` kernel are:
+The available Python packages in `xeus-python` are:

 | Package                       | Version |
 | ----------------------------- | ------- |